 Any variation in the key assumptions impacts the recoverable value of the CGU's.
 In its 30 June 2023 assessment, the recoverable amount was approximately the same as the carrying amount for each CGU.
-Therefore, if the variation in an assumption has a negative impact on recoverable value, it could indicate a requirement for additional impairment of noncurrent assets for any of the CGU's.
-Reciprocally, if the variation in an assumption has a positive impact on recoverable value, it could indicate a requirement for accumulated in the prior period.
+Therefore, if the variation in an assumption has a negative impact on recoverable value, it could indicate a requirement for additional impairment of non-current assets for any of the CGU's.
+Reciprocally, if the variation in an assumption has a positive impact on recoverable value, it could indicate a requirement for additional impairment of non-current assets for any of the CGU's.
+Reciprocally, if the variation in an assumption has a positive impact on recoverable value, it could indicate a requirement for a reversal of impairment charged and accumulated in the prior period.
 The maximum reversal will be capped at the prior period impairment.